alm0ra/mockafka-py/README.md

 def test_bulk_produce_and_consume_decorator(message):
     """
     This test showcases the usage of both @bulk_produce and @consume decorators in a single test case.
-    It bulk produces messages to the 'test' topic and then consumes them to perform further logic.
+    It does bulk produces messages to the 'test' topic and then consumes them to perform further logic.
     """
     # Your test logic for processing the consumed message here
     pass